 And yet, addiction is rife.
 KGV collecting is like smack for rich white men (they are mostly white and men).
 No sooner is one craving satisfied than the next begins.
 And that’s why this week’s auction will be riveting.
 High-end philatelic auctions are a spectator sport.
 It’s old-school collecting at its jaw-dropping best, as well-heeled businesspeople and rich retirees flop out their chequebooks and aim them at each other, while thousands of children die of preventable diseases in the third world.

 Ouch!
 Look at me being all righteous and cynical.
 But the fact is, I totally get it.
 I want to be them.
-If I really cared that much about third-world poverty, I wouldn’t have spent what I spent last weekend on a pair of skinny-strap Valentino gladiator sandals.
+If I really cared that much about third-world poverty, I wouldn’t have spent what I spent last weekend on a vintage Cure picture disc.

-You can see the results in the image.
+You can see the results in the image above.
 It’s the speckled effect around the wattles between the two left units of the bottom row.